jhasse/clicolors/index.md

 ## Windows

-Windows users should install [ANSICON](https://github.com/adoxa/ansicon) to enable colors in `cmd.exe`.
+Windows has its own implementation of colored output.
+It's possible though to install [ANSICON](https://github.com/adoxa/ansicon) to enable ANSI colors in `cmd.exe`.

 ## Bug Reports